-2. Stand-alone PCS PO's
+Stand-alone PCS PO's

 a.
-PCS contracts that DO NOT exceed \$25,000.00 in compensation may be executed on the PO format and are referred to in this Manual as "stand-alone PO's".
-Agencies shall not, however, split known quantities into smaller (\$25,000.00 and below) amounts to avoid a standard contract.
+PCS contracts that DO NOT exceed \$25,000 in compensation per vendor, per cost center, per service may be executed on the PO format and are referred to in this Manual as "stand-alone PO's".
+Agencies shall not, however, split known quantities into smaller (\$25,000 and below) amounts to avoid a standard contract.

-A division may execute a PCS contract that does not exceed \$25,000.00 in compensation as a standard PCS contract, if preferred.
+A division may execute a PCS contract that does not exceed \$25,000 in compensation per vendor, per cost center, per service as a standard PCS contract, if preferred.

 - b.
-Stand-alone PO's require neither DFA review and approval nor legislative review unless they exceed \$25,000.00 total (compensation plus reimbursable).
+Stand-alone PO's require neither DFA review and approval nor legislative review unless they exceed \$25,000 total (compensation plus reimbursable).
 However, multiple PO's to the same contractor in the same fiscal year from the same cost center MUST be reported to OSP to assist OSP in determining whether an agency is issuing multiple PO's in an attempt to circumvent the requirement of establishing a standard PCS contract.
 (See A.C.A. §19-11-1012.) - c.
 The services shall not be rendered prior to the issuance and acceptance of the stand-alone PO. - d.
-In the event that services not exceeding \$5,000 are rendered prior to the issuance of a PO being in effect, Division Director shall prepare a request to the DHS CFO for approval of a post-delivery PO.
+In the event that services not exceeding \$5,000 per vendor, per cost center, per service are rendered prior to the issuance of a PO being in effect, Division Director shall prepare a request to the DHS CFO for approval of a post-delivery PO.
 The request shall address the following: - The reason the services were provided without benefit of a PO being in place; - The amount of the charges that were incurred without a PO being in place; - Request for ratification of charges incurred in violation of procurement law.

-In the event that services exceeding \$5,000 are rendered prior to the issuance of a PO being in effect, Division Director shall prepare a request to the OSP Director for ratification of charges that were incurred, in accordance with A.C.A. §19-11-247.
+In the event that services exceeding \$5,000 per vendor, per cost center, per service are rendered prior to the issuance of a PO being in effect, Division Director shall prepare a request to the OSP Director for ratification of charges that were incurred, in accordance with A.C.A. §19-11-247.
 The request shall address the following: